Evaluation Metrics

 Example

-'^ \\ d{4}- \\ d{2}- \\ d{2}$' , // Date format
+"^ \\ d{4}- \\ d{2}- \\ d{2}$" ,

 Custom Metrics

 Define your own evaluation criteria for domain-specific needs.
+Custom metrics use an LLM judge with a rubric you provide:

 {

-description: 'Measures adherence to brand voice guidelines' ,
+"description" : "Measures adherence to brand voice guidelines" ,

 },